Increase Non-dues Revenue with Interactive and Competency Based elearning

 Benefits of Interactive Online Video Learning

-The best way to improve the educational experience of online videos is to turn them from a passive endeavor into an active one.
-Interactive online learning allows members to:
+One of the best ways to improve the educational experience of online videos is to turn them from a passive endeavor into an active one.
+How?
+Through gamified engagement, of course!

 • Learn by practicing and recollecting actual experiences.